Revolutionizing Product Development with CAD Design

 This rapid prototyping capability allows for quicker validation of concepts and facilitates iterative testing.
 For example, in the consumer goods industry, companies can use CAD software to design a new product and immediately print a prototype for user testing or market research.
 This immediate feedback loop enables designers to make informed adjustments based on real-world interactions with their prototypes.

-Furthermore, 3D printing allows for greater design freedom; complex geometries that would be difficult or impossible to manufacture using traditional methods can be easily created using additive manufacturing techniques.
+Also, 3D printing offers more design freedom.
+Complex shapes that are hard to make with traditional methods can be easily created with additive manufacturing.
 This capability not only enhances creativity but also opens up new possibilities for product innovation.

 The Impact of CAD Design on Time-to-Market for New Products